ykon/sendeml-cs/README.md

   - Replace "Message-ID:" line with a new random string ID.

 * useParallel
-  - Use parallel processing for eml files.
+  - Enable parallel processing for eml files.